 1. Choose what kind of vending business you want.

-There’s no one way to start your vending machine business, and each of your three main choices come with pros and cons.
+There’s no one way to start your vending machine business, and each of your three main choices comes with pros and cons.

 - Buy an existing business.
-If you can find an owner who already has a set of vending machines in your area, buy their route and inventory.
+If you can find an owner with a set of vending machines in your area, buy their route and inventory.
 An established business means established income, but you may need to renegotiate the location contracts.

 - Buy a franchise.
 Vending machine franchises cover a variety of vending products and have buy-in minimums and a set of rules and requirements to continue your vending contract.

 This is a great time to put together a business plan.
-Research the market in your area and figure out how the vending machines perform and what’s missing.
+Research your area’s market and determine how the vending machines perform and what’s missing.

-The most popular and profitable vending machines sell sodas and other beverages, but that means the market can be saturated.
-If yours is, bulk toy machines, retail offerings, laundry supplies or even an ice machine might be a better fit for your area.
+The most popular and profitable vending machines sell sodas and other beverages, which means the market can be saturated.
+If yours is, bulk toy machines, retail offerings, laundry supplies, or even an ice machine might be a better fit for your area.

-Before you do anything, make sure you have all the proper licenses and permits to run your machines in the area.
+Before you do anything, ensure you have all the proper licenses and permits to run your machines in the area.

 - Employer Identification Number (EIN).
 Your first step should be to fill out Form SS-4 with the IRS to get a free EIN.
 You’ll need it to apply for all your other licenses and permits.

 - Business license.
-Every state requires some kind of business license, but the type of licensing you’ll need depends on your business’ size and whether you need office space.
-If you expand into multiple states, you’ll need to register your business in each one.
+Every state requires some business license, but the type of licensing you’ll need depends on your business’ size and whether you need office space.
+If you expand into multiple states, you must register your business as an LLC in each one.

 - Permits.
 The permits you need depend on the kind of vending you do.
 For example, if you sell fresh food out of a refrigerated unit, you’ll need a permit from your county health department, and you may have to pass a class in food handling to get it.
-Most states also require some kind of permit to meet sales tax requirements.
+Most states also require a permit to meet sales tax requirements.

 - Commercial insurance.
 The best way to protect yourself and your business from crime and liability lawsuits is with insurance.
 The insurance requirements in your area may vary, but you should consider at least the following three forms of coverage: